NotSoNitro/Cryo/README.md

 ## PS
-V2 is being worked on now that the source code (which has always been public) is released on github
+V2 is being worked on now that the source code (which has always been public) is released on github, much better UI and code! 😁